bootcoder/tipsNtricks/README.md

 - commenting code ``` ⌘ + / ```
 - jump to line ``` ⌘ + p + : + (line number (int)) ```

-### Spotlight || Alfred for system navigation
-  - Use Spotlight ⌘ + spacebar to search your system for files and applications.

 ### Take care of yourself